 Bardoxolone methyl directly targets the bioenergetic and inflammatory components of PH-ILD.
 PH-ILD patients experience mitochondrial dysfunction, increased activation of NF-κB and related inflammatory pathways involved in ROS signaling, cellular proliferation, and fibrosis.
 Bardoxolone methyl, through the combined effect of Nrf2 activation and NF-κB suppression, has the potential to inhibit inflammatory and proliferative signaling, suppress ROS production and signaling, reduce the production of enzymes related with fibrosis and tissue remodeling, and increase ATP production and cellular respiration13.
 Evidence potentially supporting the mitochondrial effects of the Nrf2 activators has been seen both pre-clinically and in clinical settings where more frequent weight loss was observed in the treatment groups14,15.
 By addressing a novel pathway, we believe that bardoxolone methyl may provide benefits, including:

-Reata is enrolling patients in the LARIAT study, a placebo-controlled, multi-center Phase 2 study of bardoxolone methyl in PAH and four different etiologies of PH-ILD, which include:
+In the third quarter of 2017, Reata completed enrollment of patients in the LARIAT study, a placebo-controlled, multi-center Phase 2 study of bardoxolone methyl in PAH and four different etiologies of PH-ILD, which include:

 - Pulmonary Hypertension – ILD – CTD (connective tissue disorder)